 Most Popular Areas to Live for Foreigners in Japan

-In this article, we’re going to break down the most popular areas for foreign residents in Japan using 2018 to 2020 data from the Immigration Services Agency of Japan.
+In this article, we’ll use 2018 to 2020 data from the Immigration Services Agency of Japan to break down the most popular areas for foreign residents in Japan.

 What Kind of Foreigners Live in Japan?